 Sin is a deadly problem, and one we can’t escape on our own.
 That is God’s Holy Justice at work.
 But at the same time, we can’t leave out his Mercy, demonstrated in the atoning sacrifice of Jesus.
 So when Jesus says “It would be better…” in his discourse about millstones and judgment, we need to read it in the context of the rest of Scripture.
 We can ask the question, “What does God actually want for us?
 What is his Ideal?”

-Sadly, sometimes people do take Jesus’ statement about millstones out of context; portraying Jesus as casting all people who have commited acts of sexual abuse – or even been tempted to do so – into hell with sadistic pleasure.
+Sadly, sometimes people do take Jesus’ statement about millstones out of context; portraying Jesus as casting all people who have committed acts of sexual abuse – or even been tempted to do so – into hell with sadistic pleasure.
 But that is completely antithetical to the actual message of the Gospel!
-In regard to sin, justice, and mercy, one of the most profound statements from God is found in Ezequiel 18:
+In Ezekiel 18, we can find one of the most profound statements from God regarding sin, justice, and mercy:

 One example of this in the Bible is the life and conversion of the Apostle Paul.
 The book of Acts records him saying the following, while sharing his testimony with Herod Agrippa II: